Aouatef-Djeghri/react-dnd-multi-items-selection-drag-scroll-mobile/README.md

 # React-DND-Drag-Scroll-Mobile

 ### This repo implements :
-#### - Multiple selection drag and drop using the react-dnd library and react hooks.
+#### - Multiple selection drag and drop on desktop and mobile using the react-dnd library and react hooks.
 #### - Card rotation
 #### - Card deletion
 #### - Card rearranging